kubedb/docs/docs/guides/mariadb/concepts/mariadb/index.md

         name: md-init-script
 ```

-In the above example, KubeDB operator will launch a Job to execute all js script of `md-init-script` in alphabetical order once StatefulSet pods are running.
+In the above example, KubeDB operator will launch a Job to execute all js script of `md-init-script` in alphabetical order once PetSet pods are running.

 ### spec.monitor